Skip to main content

 2 tsp Sriracha

-2 clove sgarlic, minced through a press
+2 clove garlic, minced through a press

 Set a large pot with about 2 inches water to boil.